 The Commission may institute an investigation at the request of the Chief Justice of the Michigan Supreme Court or the State Court Administrator.
 The Commission may also consider complaints made anonymously, if submitted in writing including an explanation why the person is not disclosing his or her identity.
 It may open a file on its own if it learns of facts in other ways, such as news articles or information received in the course of an independent investigation.

-Please be reminded that the Commission is not a court, so it may not review legal or factual decisions of judges, and it may not intervene in cases.
-The Commission does not have authority to direct judges to take any action in a case.
+Please be reminded that the Commission is not a court, so it may not review legal or factual decisions of judicial officers, and it may not intervene in cases.
+The Commission does not have authority to direct judicial officers to take any action in a case.